 - Data from activity monitors about how much time the dog spends walking, running, or lying down

 As you can see from these lists, we will be collecting a LOT of data about each canine participant.
-Given that the Dog Aging Project will follow 10,000 dogs, we expect that each year the data we collect will add up to about 100 terabytes.
+Given that the Dog Aging Project will follow tens of thousands of dogs, we expect that each year the data we collect will add up to about 100 terabytes.
+(A single terabyte is one trillion bytes of data!)
 The laptop I am using to write this paragraph can store a total of 1 terabyte of data.
 Each year we will collect enough data to completely fill 100 laptops like mine.

 Almost all of these data will be accessible by anyone who is interested in learning more about dogs.
 I say “almost” because while the idea of Open Data is a core value of the Dog Aging Project so is protecting the privacy and confidentiality of the dog owners who are so generously sharing their data with us.
 We will not share any information that could reveal the actual identity of our human and canine participants or any protected information about these individuals.

 We are not required to make all of our data publicly available, but we believe that it is the right thing to do.
 It will make the science we do better and make the Dog Aging Project a resource not just for our research team but for everyone.

 There are many reasons why people in the scientific community have argued for the importance of Open Data.
 Here are two that we think are especially important:

 - The way science works is that people come up with ideas, carry out studies to test these ideas, and publish their results in peer-reviewed papers.
 Other people can then verify that the initial studies were carefully done and that the results are valid.
 This process of continuing validation allows us to trust what has come before and to build upon that previous knowledge, learning more over time.
 The science that we do should be repeatable, and the scientists doing that work need to be accountable for the science they do.
 By allowing outsiders to access our data, they can effectively check our work, make sure we got everything right, and quickly fix errors when they do arise.